 5 ways the EU and member states work together against COVID-19

-There is a great story to tell about how the EU and its member states work together as a team to help people through the COVID-19 pandemic.
+There is a great story to tell about how the EU and its member states worked together as a team to help people through the COVID-19 pandemic.
 From securing safe and effective vaccines, to sending medical equipment where it is most needed, to taking in patients from other countries; from protecting jobs and workers to helping partner countries across the globe, EU countries went above and beyond to support each other.

 Only a shared spirit of global solidarity and responsibility will defeat the COVID-19 crisis.